2 Park Avenue: 2000s to present

 A branch of cheese restaurant Artisanal opened in the building in 2001, and Hartford Financial Services moved to the building that year after being displaced in the September 11 attacks.
 Vornado placed the building for sale in May 2003; at the time, it was 99 percent leased.
 That August, German firm SEB Immobililien-Investment GmbH agreed to buy the building for $157 million.
 Its tenants at the time included the Tribune Company (succeeded by the Bonnier Corporation), Simplicity Pattern, The New York Community Trust, and United Way of New York City.
 Several tenants also leased space in the mid-2000s, including life-insurance company Penn Mutual and fragrance company Coty Inc. The New York City Landmarks Preservation Commission (LPC) designated 2 Park Avenue and the nearby 404 Fifth Avenue as official city landmarks on April 18, 2006.
 L&L Holding and General Electric Pension Trust bought 2 Park Avenue the same year for $450 million and refinanced the building in an all-cash transaction.
 Morgan Stanley Real Estate paid $519 million for a majority stake in the building in early 2007.

 Cushman & Wakefield took over leasing at the building in 2010.
 Among the major office tenants in the early 2010s were fashion firm Kate Spade New York as well as British Airways, the American Society of Mechanical Engineers, the North Shore-LIJ Health System, and Gilt Groupe.
 The building's commercial tenants included Europa Café, Crumbs Bake Shop, and Pret a Manger, which faced competition from food trucks on Park Avenue.
 The building's manager requested in 2011 that the New York City Department of Transportation create a no-idling zone outside 2 Park Avenue; he claimed that food-truck owners had caused thousands of dollars in damage, resulting in complaints from tenants.
 By 2014, the building was fully leased after clothing company Talbots leased some retail space.
 Other tenants in the mid-2010s included textiles firm Delta Galil Industries and technology firm The Trade Desk.

-In 2024, Haddad Brands agreed to pay Morgan Stanley about $360 million for 2 Park Avenue; this represented a 31% discount from the price that Morgan Stanley had paid in 2007, at a time when many office buildings in the U.S. were being sold at discounted rates.
+In 2024, Haddad Brands agreed to pay Morgan Stanley about $360 million for 2 Park Avenue.
+The sale, coming at a time when many office buildings in the U.S. were being sold at discounted rates, came at a 31% discount from the price that Morgan Stanley had paid in 2007.
+After Haddad Brands bought the building, it leased space to multiple firms, including Via Transportation and the City University of New York.
+By mid-2026, the building was nearly fully leased.